by: TTGM President, Skip Shuda

 Media FreeStore.
 Entering 11 years of service to our community, the all-volunteer FreeStore collects donations of household items (keeping them out of the landfill) and makes them available to the public for free.
 Volunteers in the FreeStore find a sense of community and belonging with each other as well as with the shoppers and donors in the store.
 There is nothing like the joy of seeing a child look at their parent and say, “it’s all free?!?!” as they explore toys, puzzles or games.
 Similarly, the gratitude and relief experienced by a young family finding that they can furnish their kitchen without expense is so rewarding.

 Tree Lovers Collective and Tree Tenders.
 People who love trees will find kindred spirits in these two groups.
 The Tree Tenders plant trees, pure and simple.
 If you want to get your hands dirty and start growing more green infrastructure in our community, this is your group.
-The Tree Lovers Collective is using data, mapping tools and studying ordinances as ways to protect and grow our community tree canopy.
+The Tree Lovers Collective is using data, mapping tools, and studying ordinances as ways to protect and grow our community tree canopy.

 Cool Blocks.
 This group is about connecting your immediate neighborhood together.
 An organizer (maybe you?) begins by knocking on doors and meeting your neighbors to invite them to a monthly study group.
 Topics cover emergency preparedness, reducing our carbon footprint and water usage, and creating safe neighborhoods.
 This program is one of the very best at weaving stronger neighborhood connections.
 The connections and support that emerged in our neighborhoods that participated in this program continues on well past the 10-month study group meetings.